Tivadar Csontváry Kosztka: Csontváry and mental disorder

 Csontváry is remembered as the “mad painter” in Hungary.
 Sources, including his own diary indicate that he had suffered from mental disorder at least from the time of his first auditory hallucination experienced at age 27.
-Many believe that his unique artistic style is a product of the his mental difficulties, although opinion is split as to what, if any mental disorder affected the Csontváry and whether that is reflected is his art.
+Many believe that his unique artistic style is a product of his mental difficulties, although opinion is split as to what, if any mental disorder affected Csontváry and whether that is reflected in his art.